edgeimpulse/expert-projects/predictive-maintenance-and-defect-detection-projects/condition-monitoring-syntiant-tinyml.md

 - To proceed with the IMU data collection using the Syntiant TinyML board and the Edge Impulse, you must flash the [IMU firmware](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/syntiant-tinyml-board#connecting-to-edge-impulse) provided in [this documentation](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/syntiant-tinyml-board).
 If it is your first time using the Syntiant TinyML board with the Edge Impulse, then I would recommend following [this documentation](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/syntiant-tinyml-board) from the beginning.

-> Note: Plese make sure to download and flash the **IMU firmware** and NOT the Audio firmware.
+> Note: Please make sure to download and flash the **IMU firmware** and NOT the Audio firmware.

 - After flashing the firmware run the below command: